orbeon/orbeon-forms-doc/configuration/properties/xforms.md

 ```

 - If set to `true` (the default is false), Orbeon Forms optimizes "local" (i.e. submissions performed to a URL controlled by Orbeon Forms itself) submissions with replace="instance", replace="text" or replace="none", by directly using the Java Servlet API's include capability instead of actually performing an HTTP request.
-- If set to `false`, Orbeon Forms always always uses the HTTP or HTTPS protocol (or other protocol specified), which is less efficient but more flexible.
+- If set to `false`, Orbeon Forms always uses the HTTP or HTTPS protocol (or other protocol specified), which is less efficient but more flexible.

 ## Instance inclusion